Attorney General of South Dakota

 Appointed: 2009, Elected: 2010

-Marty graduated from South Dakota School of Mines and Technology with his Bachelor of Science degree in Electrical Engineering with Honors.
-He received his law degree from the University of South Dakota School of Law, and then served as a law clerk for then-Chief Judge Richard H. Battey in federal district court in Rapid City.
-Marty joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore LLP.
-As a partner, his practice areas focused primarily on criminal law, civil and business litigation.
-At this time he also served as a Special Assistant Attorney General for South Dakota prosecuting primarily controlled substance felonies.
+From 1995-97, Marty served as a law clerk for former Chief Judge Richard H. Battey in federal district court.
+Marty joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore.
+As a partner, his practice areas focused on criminal law, civil and business litigation, construction/engineering law and real property disputes.
+At that time, he also served as a Special Assistant Attorney General for South Dakota prosecuting controlled substance felonies.